ShisheerKaushik24/QCIG_iitj/content/fallfest/index.md

         align: center
         background:
           image:
-            filename:  paper2.jpg
+            filename: paper1.jpg
             filters:
               brightness: 0.7
           position: right
           color: '#666'
       - title: What is Qiskit Fall Fest ?
         content: 'Qiskit Fall Fest is a series of events that brings together students who are interested in the exciting field of quantum information.
-The week of festivities includes workshops for people who are new to Qiskit, coding challenges for a range of skill levels.'
+The week of festivities includes workshops for people who are new to Qiskit, coding challenges for a range of skill levels'
         align: left
         background:
           image:
-            filename: paper1.jpg
+            filename: paper2.jpg
             filters:
               brightness: 0.7
           position: center
           color: '#555'

       - title: When and Where ?
         content: 'Stay tuned for further updates'
-        align: left
-        background:
-          image:
-            filename: paper2.jpg
-            filters:
-              brightness: 0.9
-          position: center
-          color: '#666'
-          size: cover

-      - title: State of Art Quantum Optics Lab
-        content: 'Just opened last year!'
         align: right
         background:
           image:
-            filename: welcome.png
+            filename: paper1.jpg
             filters:
               brightness: 0.5
           position: center